 If your employment terminates your employment for any reason, please email email@example.com and we will adjust your CPT authorization if necessary.
 If your CPT is based on Co-op enrollment, then you will still need to submit the final Summary Report to the CDC.

 Academic Training (J-1 Students)

-Yes, you can still apply for Academic Training and submit your request to email@example.com.
+Yes, you can still apply for Academic Training and submit your request to firstname.lastname@example.org.
 You may temporarily begin your Academic Training remotely to prevent unnecessary exposure to COVID-19 as long as the host organization is open and able to provide the training remotely.
 Your DGP or academic advisor can sign your Academic Training Recommendation form electronically.
-You can read more about the process for applying for Academic Training here.
+You can read more about applying for Academic Training here.

 You may potentially be eligible for post-completion academic training, but you must submit all Academic Training request materials before the end of your 30-day grace period after the semester completion.
 Please contact your OIS advisor for more information.
 If you depart the U.S., understand that there will be uncertainty regarding when you may be able to return.
 Please review the information in our Travel Section of this FAQ to help you as you make these decisions.

 If your employer allows you to work remotely and has a supervision structure in place to check on your work progress, there is no impact on your Academic Training due to self-quarantine.
 Similarly, if you are able to take leave (sick leave, vacation days, etc.), there is no impact on your Academic Training.